Hammerspoon/hammerspoon/CONTRIBUTING.md

 Note that a function is any top-level function provided by an extension, which doesn't relate to an object created by the extension.

 The `Parameters` and `Returns` sections should always be present.
 If there is nothing to describe there, simply list `* None`.
-The `Notes` section is optional and should only be present if there are uesful notes.
+The `Notes` section is optional and should only be present if there are useful notes.

 ```lua
 --- hs.foo.someFunction(bar[, baz]) -> string or nil